 Where Chatbase genuinely wins: training source breadth.
 Notion native integration, Google Docs, YouTube transcripts, RSS feeds, URL crawl, PDF — all live as of May 2026.
 If your docs live in Notion or you want GPT-5 or model selection per bot, Chatbase is the only sub-$50 option with those features.

-What Chatbase doesn't do that the competition does: the permanent free tier deletes bots after 14 days of inactivity.
+What Chatbase doesn't do that the competition does: the no-card preview deletes bots after 14 days of inactivity.
 That's a real gotcha during the evaluation phase — set up a test bot, get busy for two weeks, come back to nothing.

 For a solo SaaS founder with documentation in Notion and under 100 monthly conversations: Chatbase Hobby is fine.
 For a founder with basic web content and 200+ monthly conversations: the credit math gets uncomfortable fast.